Geography is taught in three annual modules from years 1 to 5 and two modules in Year 6.

 What is taught?

-Year 2 are given the opportunity to study the Americas.
-For their next module, the pupils take a look at the world around them by studying the geography of The United Kingdom.
-Their final module (Extreme Earth) looks at the powerful geographical forces at play on our planet.
+For their first module, the pupils take a look at the world around them by studying the geography of The United Kingdom.
+They are then given the opportunity to study the exciting and colourful city of Rio De Janerio.
+Their final module Extreme Earth looks at the powerful geographical forces at play on our planet.

-In year 4, pupils study and understand Mighty Mountains before moving down under to explore the beautiful country of Austrailia.
+In year 4, pupils’ study and understand Mighty Mountains before moving down under to explore the beautiful country of Australia.
+Year 4 pupils then get the chance to extend their knowledge from KS1 by learning in more depth about the physical and human features of North and South America.

 Year 5 pupils study the violent forces that shape our world in their module - Violent Planet.
 They also look at the fascinating country of Japan.
 Their third module is a study on the causes, impact and potential solutions to Climate Change.